Henry Ware Lawton: Indian Wars

 After the Civil War he studied at Harvard Law School, graduating in 1866, before returning to the army.
 Lawton wanted a Captain's commission in the Army but did not receive it.
 Generals William Tecumseh Sherman and Philip Sheridan wrote recommendations supporting Lawton's efforts to rejoin the Army.

 Sheridan strongly urged Lawton to accept a 2nd lieutenant's commission, which he did, joining the 41st Infantry Regiment under the command of Colonel Ranald S. Mackenzie on July 28, 1866.
 Lawton served for many years under Mackenzie, mainly as quartermaster, and also as a close confidant.
 He developed a reputation as a fierce and determined fighter as well as one of the most organized quartermasters in the service.
 Lawton served with Mackenzie in most of the major Indian campaigns in the southwest, including the Fourth Cavalry's victory at the Battle of Palo Duro Canyon.

 While earning a reputation as a fierce and tenacious fighter, Lawton was also regarded as having compassion for the Indians.
 Among those who respected Lawton was Wooden Leg, a Northern Cheyenne who was in a group of Cheyenne escorted by then Lieutenant Lawton to a southern reservation.
 Lawton also served as an advocate for the Indians on the reservation when he learned that the local Indian agency was short-changing the Indians on their food allotments.

+On March 20, 1879, Lawton was promoted to the rank of captain in the regular army.

+In 1883, Lawton and Major William F. Tucker claimed 800 acres overlapping a traditional farming village near the Zuni Indian Reservation.
+The area, now desired for cattle ranching, was omitted from reservation borders in 1877.
+Lawton and Tucker were opposed by anthropologist Frank Hamilton Cushing, Chicago Inter-Ocean editor William Eleroy Curtis, and Boston Herald reporter Sylvester Baxter.
+In May 1883, US President Chester A. Arthur responded to the controversy with an executive order, expanding the reservation to include the contested village.